Rao Chunda

-Rao Chunda Rathore was the 12th ruler of Marwar.
+Rao Chunda Rathore (died 1428) was the 12th Rao of Marwar from 1384 until his death in 1428.
 His reign saw the consolidation of Rathore rule in Marwar, through his diplomatic and military prowess.

 Early life

 Chunda's father Viramdev died in a battle against the Johiyas, resulting in the annexation of his inheritance.
 Chunda was given refuge by a Charan named Alhaji Barhath who raised him at his home in Kalau village.
 As Chunda grew older, Alhaji equipped him with a horse and weapons and presented him to his uncle Rawal Mallinath.
 His uncle granted him a small outpost of Salavari which was given to him for his maintenance.
 Chunda was a skilled warrior and leader and he soon started expanding his holdings.